-We're spoilt for choice with stylish mid-century designs online, as well as those that cater for more contemporary tastes.
-We particularly like the look of West Elm's Mid-century media console, which is crafted from FSC-certified wood and has tapered leg and beveled front edges.
+We're spoilt for choice with stylish mid-century designs online, as well as those that cater to more contemporary tastes.
+We particularly like the look of West Elm's Mid-century media console, which is crafted from FSC-certified wood and has a tapered leg and beveled front edges.
 It has a solid eucalyptus wood base and acacia wood veneer body with an acorn-stained finish to be precise.
-There are two front doors that slide to reveal interior storage that have adjustable shelves.
+There are two front doors that slide to reveal interior storage that has adjustable shelves.

-USM Haller also provides a retro range of furniture that feature the exact dimensions suitable for LPs.
-The USM Haller Vinyl Storage cabinet (pictured below) is designed by the Fritz Haller and has three drop-down doors and two shelves.
+USM Haller also provides a retro range of furniture that features the exact dimensions suitable for LPs.
+The USM Haller Vinyl Storage cabinet (pictured below) is designed by Fritz Haller and has three drop-down doors and two shelves.